aelfrith92/cosmo-s-artworks/README.md

 ** However **, for each push, I had to define my username and push token, retrieved by following the steps described at [this page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-** Moreover **, in order to deploy the content within the Replit environment each time, I have used the handy feature provided by Replit and concerning the .replit file.
-By defining 2 lines of code in it, namely the command and the language, I was able to trigger "python3 -m http.server" by just hitting the **Run** button at the top.
+** Moreover **, in order to deploy the content within the Replit environment each time, I have used the handy feature provided by Replit and concerning the **.replit file**.
+[By defining 2 lines of code in it](https://docs.replit.com/programming-ide/configuring-repl), namely the command to run and the language (that the command is written in), I was able to trigger "python3 -m http.server" in the replit shell by just hitting the **Run** button at the top.
+Find the full reference at https://docs.replit.com/programming-ide/configuring-repl

 ### Deploying the project with Github Pages
 1. Navigate to the GitHub [Repository](https://github.com/aelfrith92/cosmo-s-artworks)